Visit Avantis Investors

 Where Are People Seeking Financial Help?

 Just because younger generations aren’t calling an advisor, it doesn’t mean they are not seeking financial advice.
-One survey says that 79% of millennials and Gen Zers have gotten financial advice from social media, which may have good points and drawbacks.
+Gen Zers and millennials often look to social media and content creators for financial information, which may have good points and drawbacks.

 “Younger people are busy, plus social media is a big part of their lives,” says Jonathan.
 “Social media may make it easier to hear financial advice, and it helps break down taboos about talking about money.”

-Our consultants caution about advice that promotes day trading and market timing or if you’re not hearing it from a reputable source.
+Our consultants caution about advice that promotes day trading and market timing or information that's not from a reputable source.
 “Long-term investing may not be the ‘exciting’ side of investing.
 But as a financial consultant, I’m here for the long haul and not the next hot thing that may or may not make you rich,” says Rachel.

-Don agrees, “I can’t give you the thrill, but I can help with want you want long term.
+Don agrees: “I can’t give you the thrill, but I can help with what you want long term.
 Financial planning isn’t just about the plan itself.
-It’s about planning what you want to do in life.”
+In fact, I don’t ask whether they want a plan.
+I focus conversations on what you want to do in life.”

 Talking to the Generations: What Should Financial Planning Focus On?